Dempsey’s circular campus and old club: Designing with repurpose

 Air, which sits on a 3,700 sq m site off Holland Road near the Singapore Botanic Gardens, has a total floor area of 700 sq m.

 Guests enter via a curved, 100m timber walkway made of recycled wood.
-This path divides the site: A garden of edible plants and herbs sit on one side.
+This path divides the site.
+A garden of edible plants and herbs sits on one side.
 A sprawling lawn, available for picnics, lies on the other.

 The circulation path defined by the walkway extends into the heart of the building, and establishes the organisation of the spaces within.